Summertime is reading time. I inherited it from my mother.

 It is rare moments like these when I cherish my kooky, crafty mother the most.
-She didn't give me much, but she instilled in me a love for reading and books.
-And for that, I will be eternally grateful.
+She didn't give me much, but she instilled in me the love of reading and for that, I will be eternally grateful.

 So what's on your summer reading list?

 Nothing so long as The Winds Of War, I hope.

 These are the books I have read so far.